 ● Ice dams

 ● Aging siding

-● Looks siding joints due to poor installation practices
+● Loose siding joints due to poor installation practices

 Once water gets under your siding, it can become trapped there.
-Inside your walls, mold can begin to grow unchecked, leading to often serious health problems for anyone living in the home.
-This moisture can also cause insulation to erode, damage the home’s interior walls, damage the foundation, or cause the wood inside your walls to rot.
+Inside your walls, mold can grow unchecked, often leading to serious health problems for anyone living in the home.
+This moisture can also cause the insulation to erode, damage the home’s interior walls, damage the foundation, or cause the wood inside your walls to rot.

 Prevent Future Siding Leaks

 Once you’ve identified a siding leak, before you do anything else, you need to call in a professional exterior remodeling service to repair the leak and any damage to your home.
 Your contractor should also check for signs that your home requires mold remediation services, as mold spores can grow even after the repair is completed.

 Next, you’ll need to take certain steps to prevent water damage from returning.
 Prioritize regular siding inspections and make sure your door and window flashing looks good at the same time.